Rascal the Raccoon: Music

-The series uses two pieces of theme music for the opening theme and the ending theme.
-The opening theme song is called "Rock River e" (ロックリバーヘ, Rokku Ribâ e), and the ending theme is "Oide Rascal" (おいでラスカル, Oide Rasukaru), both sung by the Japanese vocalist by Kumiko Oosugi.
+The series uses two pieces of music for the opening theme and the ending theme.
+The opening theme song is called "Rock River e" (ロックリバーヘ, Rokku Ribâ e), and the ending theme is "Oide Rascal" (おいでラスカル, Oide Rasukaru), both written by Eriko Kishida and sung by the Japanese vocalist by Kumiko Oosugi.
 The opening theme was later used as the main gameplay theme for the 1981 arcade game Frogger.
-The show's music was composed by Takeo Watanabe, who worked on many anime of the 1970s and 80s.
+The show's music was composed by Takeo Watanabe, who worked on many Japanese animated TV series of the 1970s and 1980s.

 Impact

 Raccoons are an invasive species in Japan and there is evidence that Rascal the Raccoon has contributed enormously to the problem of invasive raccoons in Japan.
 Like other invasive species, raccoons in Japan have few natural predators.